JFK Airport Subway Connections

 Subway in JFK Airport: the Time Schedule

 The NYC subway runs 24/7.
-Thus, no matter the time or day arriving at New York Airport, you’ll find an available subway route heading to NYC.
+Thus, no matter the time or day you arrive at New York Airport, you’ll find an available subway route traveling from JFK to downtown NYC.
 Naturally, the subway’s frequency is lower at night.
 Still, as AirTrain also runs day and night, airport subway transfers are always an option.
 All subway lines operate on a 5-20-minute basis, depending on the time of the day.
 Overall, they need about one hour to reach the Manhattan area.
 Still, lines that run locally, making a lot of intermediate stops, may take 60 minutes to get to the furthest parts of NY city center.
 Therefore, the ride’s duration when adding the AirTrain transfer as well will be almost 80 minutes.

 The New York Airport Subway Fares and Prices